Sara Riel: Life after the Rebellion

 Sara Riel was often mentioned in the writings and correspondence of the Grey Nuns.
 She was a very active, important and hardworking member of the clergy, who was often recognized for her actions.

-In 1872 Sister Riel was taken ill and almost died one day after choir practice.
+In 1872, Sister Riel became ill and almost died one day after choir practice.
 After a miraculous recovery, she claimed to have been saved by God and her faith was solidified.
 She changed her name to that of a great saint: “Marguerite-Marie of Alacoque” after a vision from God.

 In the 1880s her health began to decline.
 Sara Riel suffered from tuberculosis for many years.
-When her health became very serious she was given permission to return to Red River, to be with her family in her final days.
+When her health became very serious she was given permission to return to the Red River, to be with her family in her final days.
 Sister Riel refused the offer.
 She was determined that her mission was to Île-à-la-Cross and would stay until the end.

 Sara Riel died December 27, 1883, at the age of 35.
-She served the Catholic Church as a Nun for just over 17 years, either as a teacher, a translator or a missionary.
-The chronicles from Île-à-la-Cross described her last moments as ones of suffering and difficulties.
+She served the Catholic Church as a nun for just over 17 years, either as a teacher, a translator or a missionary.
+The chronicles from Île-à-la-Crosse described her last moments as ones of suffering and difficulties.
 One of her final letters was addressed to her brother, Louis Riel.
 She claimed her love for him, she reminded him to be strong and to remain dedicated to God in all his actions.

 On April 27, 1885, the day after the Green Lake Post was looted during the North-West Rebellion, the Grey Nuns of Île-à-la-Crosse were terrified that Louis Riel, who had accused them of letting his younger sister die in misery would seek revenge.
 They fled the village along with most of the personnel and dependents of the Hudson's Bay Company Post and the Roman Catholic Mission.
 The large group camped on a small wooded island north of Patuanak until the crisis was over and returned to Île-à-la-Crosse on May 29, 1885.

 Legacy

-Today, Sara Riel is not talked about as much as her brother.
+Today, Sara Riel is not as well known nor has she had the same amount of attention from scholars as her brother.

 The Riel family home still stands in Red River and has become a historical site in the province of Manitoba.
 It is referred to as the birthplace of the Métis resistance.

-Sara Riel is seen as an important figure in the history of the Métis woman, of Red River and in the Catholic Missionary.
+Sara Riel is seen as an important figure in the history of the Métis woman, of the Red River and in the Catholic missions in the Canadian north-west.
 She was an active writer, which left a larger paper trail allowing historians and scholars an insight into her life, family and the people at the time of the resistance.
-Although in the 1970s Sara was looked at in a more negative way, she was declared a pale representation of her brother her letters left important information in Canadian history, allowing an alternate view into many aspects of life of the 1800s.
+Until recently, her legacy had been overlooked and marginalised, with one scholar calling her "a pale representation of her brother."
+Nonetheless, her letters left important information on Canadian and Métis history, allowing an alternate perspective on many aspects of life of the North-West in the late nineteenth century.